A Voice for Men: History

 It was founded in 2009 by Paul Elam as a for profit limited liability company based in the United States with an associated online publication; since 2022 it was refounded as a sole proprietorship in Australia by Robert Brockway.
 The organization's editorial position is strongly antifeminist; it frequently accuses feminists of being misandrist.

-The Southern Poverty Law Center categorized AVFM as a male supremacist hate group and as part of the manosphere.
-Due to the SPLC's focus on the United States, it has not addressed AVFM activities in Australia.

 A Voice for Men hosts radio shows, has a forum, and posts articles on its website.
 It occasionally features groups.
 AVFM's staff members and contributors are unpaid volunteers with the exception of the founder.
 The site's online store, called "The Red Pill Shop" after the red pill meme, sells T-shirts, cell phone covers, and holiday decorations.
 The site also accepts financial donations.
 Elam says "every dollar goes right in my pocket"; he also asserts that the money is used to advance the group's cause.
 In 2014, Dun & Bradstreet estimated AVFM's annual revenue as $120,000 and said it had one employee.

 In March 2011, AVFM launched a broadcasting franchise on BlogTalkRadio.
 Elam hosted the first broadcast.